AdaCore/spark2014/docs/ug/usage.rst

 Note that for the above experiments, it is quite convenient to use the ``Prove Line`` or ``Prove Subprogram`` features in GPS, as described in :ref:`GPS integration`, to get faster results for the desired line or subprogram.

+A common limitation of automatic provers is that they don't handle well non-linear arithmetic.
+For example, they might fail to prove simple assertions involving multiplication, division, modulo or exponentiation.

 We plan to provide a `user view` of the formula passed to the prover, for advanced users to inspect.
 This view will express in an Ada-like syntax the